-In addition to the electric utility, the City owns and operates a water utility and wastewater utility, which are administered by their respective department staff and whose distribution infrastructure are administered by the City's Public Works department.
+In addition to the electric utility, the City owns and operates a water utility and wastewater utility, which are administered by their respective department staff and whose distribution / collection infrastructure are administered by the City's Public Works department.

 The Water Utility provides retail service to approximately 3,900 customers within the City's boundaries and to the Shasta Dam Visitor Center that is operated by the US Bureau of Reclamation (USBR).
 The City's "Fishermans Point Water Treatment Plant" (WTP) is the single source of all potable water supply within the City of Shasta Lake.
 This includes all water service to all homes, businesses, and industrial customers; all fire hydrants within City boundaries, and all water used to meet fire flow requirements pursuant to applicable laws and building codes.
 The WTP relies upon electric service from the City's Electric Department to function properly.
 The raw water that the WTP processes for potable water is sourced from Shasta Lake, which is provided through assets owned and operated by the USBR.
-The raw water pump is served through the USBR.
+The raw water pump electricity is supplied through infrastructure owned and operated by the Federal government.